-In a recent issue, I asked what makes one person kinder than another and postulated that kindness takes skill.
 Sometimes we are less kind than we would like, because we don’t know “HOW” to be kind.
-In today’s post I discuss another prerequisite for kindness that I believe is underappreciated – kindness needs a period of time to take root and to be regularly initiated.
+Today I discuss a prerequisite for kindness that I believe is under appreciated – kindness needs a period of time to take root and to be regularly initiated.
 More specifically, I discuss how the degree to which we feel rushed in our everyday life influences the helping behaviors of individuals.

 What did the researchers find?
 They found that the subjects in a hurry to get to the other building (because they were intentionally given little time to get there) were more likely to pass the person in distress without stopping to help, as compared to subjects not in a rush.
 Wow, how much time a person has directly impacts their caring behavior.

 What implications does this have for us?
-As physicians, we are in a profession that is categorized as one that works the longest hours per week.
-Also, irrespective of profession, life only seems to get more and more hectic.
+As physicians, we are in a profession categorized as one that works the longest hours per week.
+Also, irrespective of profession, life only seems to get more hectic.
 If you feel you’re in a continual race, whether a rat race or not, you are not alone.

 Until next time,